 The journal’s symbol is an owlbear atop a massive tome.
 An owlbear is a fictional creature created by Gary Gygax for the first edition of the Dungeons & Dragons pen-and-paper RPG.
 It is present in all later editions and many non-D&D RPGs and video games, being a favorite monster among players.

-It is usual for zoological journals to elect an animal as symbol and/or its name, such as The Nautilus, Ibis, The Auk etc. Thus, we elected the owlbear as our symbol to represent the geek side of the journal.
-Also, if its “components” are taken apart, both the owl (from Athena) and the bear (from Native American myths) are symbols of wisdom.
+It is usual for zoological journals to elect an animal as a symbol and/or its name, such as The Nautilus, Ibis, The Auk, etc. Thus, we elected the owlbear as our symbol to represents the geek side of the journal.
+Also, if its “components” are taken apart, both the owl and the bear are symbols of wisdom.
 Is the owlbear then twice as wise?
-Well, perhaps not, but it sure is awesome.
+Well, maybe not, but it sure is awesome.

 The Journal of Geek Studies, its logo, and the combination mark are copyrighted material, all rights reserved.
 The content of the journal and website (unless otherwise noted) is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 Each author is responsible for the scientific basis of their articles.
 The authors’ views do not necessarily represent those of the editors.